rayyanQ/FruitBytes/README.md

 # FruitBytes
-Simple website for a client.
+Website for a client.
 Campaign against the use of calcium carbide.